metapensiero/metapensiero.signal/doc/intro.rst

 the late callback if it's the case.

-The ``connect`` and ``disconnect`` wrappers parameter of the preceding example have another member, a function ``notify()`` that will take the callback as first argument, and then any other argument that will be passed to the handler.
+The ``connect`` and ``disconnect`` wrappers parameter of the preceding example will be called with one more parameter, a function ``notify()`` that will take the callback as first argument, and then any other argument that will be passed to the handler.
 So, let's see and example:

 .. code:: python